 Your pledge brother, Jim Bremhorst ’81, passed on an electronic copy of your book “Colt Humboldt and the Close of Death”.
 He described it as ‘sort of in the Harry Potter genre in that it was written for a teenage audience but has much broader appeal’.
 How would you describe it?

-Jim about nailed it, though the target audience would be a little younger than teens, whatcolt the publishing industry calls ‘middle grade’.
+Jim about nailed it, though the target audience would be a little younger than teens, what the publishing industry calls ‘middle grade’.
 That said, I strived to make the story smart and fun and, much like the Potter series, hopefully readers of all ages will enjoy it.

 What inspired you to retire from your legal career and to begin writing?
 Is this something that you always wanted to do?
 Were you a good writer in school?